-No-Bake Chocolate-Orange Quinoa Granola {nut-free, oat-free, sugar-free option, soaked!}
+Soaked Chocolate-Orange Quinoa Granola (nut-free, oat-free, no-bake)

 A Real Food lifestyle means we don’t fall for things like expensive boxes of sugary cereals or even fancy (still sugary) granolas, right?